-What we are aiming for when we grow fuchsias, is lots of flowers, so I guess that we could just leave the plant to grow as it wants to and so generally we would get a straggly plant.
-However if we take control, by pinching out our fuchsias we will get the best results!
+What we’re aiming for when we grow fuchsias is lots of flowers.
+If we just leave the plant to grow as it wants to, generally we’d get a straggly plant with fewer flowers.
+However, if we take control by pinching out our fuchsias, we’ll get the best flowering results!

 My family first got the fuchsia bug in 1963 when my late father stopped to admire the plants growing in a neighbour’s garden – they were fuchsias and he was hooked!
 Gradually the garden was overtaken by fuchsias – and in 1979 we moved as a family to a little village near Guildford, where to this day I grow lots of fuchsias (about 500 different types!)

 I am Assistant Secretary of The British Fuchsia Society and involved in anything and everything to do with fuchsias!